SengerM/Chubut_2/README.md

 # Chubut_2

 The *Chubut 2* is a 4 channel readout board designed to operate with Low Gain Avalanche Detectors (LGADs).
 This repository contains the board design source files.
-Detailed documentation about the board can be found [here](https://sengerm.github.io/Chubut_2/doc/testing/index.html).

 ![Chubut 2 board layout](doc/testing/media/chubut_2_layout/1.svg)